Gnuside/rfg-cli/README.md

 generated files along with their path.
 It is then after possible to run a `check` command and verify the integrity.

-This was originaly concieved to check that data backup system was resilient to disc failure.
+This was originally conceived to check that data backup system was resilient to disc failure.

 This then allow you to create TB of randomly generated data and check their